Saving Data Using JSON Parameters

 https://dbgate.savetodb.com/api/mssql-241/en-us/s24.xl_update_generic_table/$definition

-In addition to changed values, the procedure must get the target table name.
+In addition to changed values, the procedure must accept the target table name.
+You also need to define parameters for primary columns used in delete operations.

-You can create a wrapper procedure like the following or use an SQL code in the UPDATE_OBJECT field of the configuration table to call it.
+You can create a wrapper procedure like this or use SQL code in the UPDATE_OBJECT field of the configuration table to call it.

 CREATE PROCEDURE [s24].[view_cashbook_json_generic_table_update]